 Be thoughtful about transportation.
 Think about healthier alternatives to driving whenever you can.
 Buy local produce, if this is an option for you, to further cut down on global shipping and transportation that contribute to air pollution.
-And when driving, don’t idle your car, which is estimated to waste three billion gallons of fuel and generate 30 million tons of the major greenhouse gas carbon dioxide per year in the US.
+And when driving, don’t idle your car (note: automatic download), which is estimated to waste three billion gallons of fuel and generate 30 million tons of the major greenhouse gas carbon dioxide per year in the US.

 Change out your gas stove.
 When it is time for a new stove, choose induction or electric stoves over gas stoves.
 Induction cooktops not only avert indoor pollution, but also use the least amount of energy.